Fishbowl Discussion:

 Encourages Use of Critical Thinking

-Through exposure to differing points of view in Fishbowl rules, students will be able to research an issue thoroughly before developing a well-reasoned conclusion.
+Through exposure to differing points of view in fishbowl rules, students will be able to research an issue thoroughly before developing a well-reasoned conclusion.

 Improves Communication Skills